 Ultimately, Devereaux says, “treats that are described as natural are not necessarily a healthier option.”
 That’s because even though such treats may be labeled as natural, there are still a lot of variables to consider.

 Another reason natural dog treats might not be the healthiest option for your pet?
 “Natural” doesn’t necessarily mean the treat contains healthy ingredients.
-Again, as the AAFCO maintains, “There is no requirement or statement that natural feeds or ingredients are safer than those produced by a chemically synthetic process.”
+Again, as AAFCO maintains, “There is no requirement or statement that natural feeds or ingredients are safer than those produced by a chemically synthetic process.”

 What to Look for When Shopping for Natural Dog Treats

-The Best Natural Dog Treats for 2020
+The Best Natural Dog Treats

-Another natural dog treat with human-grade ingredients, the Chicken Nuggets from pet brand Full Moon are made from antibiotic-free chickens and free from grains, soy, corn, and glycerin.
-These nuggets are also bite-sized—making them a great all-natural option for smaller dogs.Shop Now
+A natural dog treat made with human-grade ingredients, these Chicken Nuggets from Full Moon are crafted with antibiotic-free chicken and are free from grains, soy, corn, and glycerin.
+These nuggets are also conveniently bite-sized, making them a great all-natural option for smaller dogs.

 If you’re looking for a natural dog treat with more of a crunch, Nutro’s Crunchy Dog Treats could be a solid choice.
-Packed with nutritious ingredients (like whole brown rice, oatmeal, and dried berries), these treats are free of artificial preservatives, flavors, and colors—just like a natural treat should be.Shop on Amazon
+Packed with nutritious ingredients like whole brown rice, oatmeal, and dried berries, these treats are free of artificial preservatives, flavors, and colors—just like a natural treat should be.

-If you’re looking for options, look no further than Old Mother Hubbard Baking Co.
-Their line of all-natural, oven-baked dog biscuits come in a variety of flavors (with fun names like Bac’N’Cheez, P-Nuttier, Char-Tar, and Just Vegg’N) and are packed with nutritious, whole-food ingredients like oatmeal, apples, carrots, ground flaxseed, and sweet potato.
+If you’re looking for a natural dog treat with options, look no further than Old Mother Hubbard Baking Co.
+Their line of all-natural, oven-baked dog biscuits come in a variety of flavors with fun names like Bac’N’Cheez, P-Nuttier, Char-Tar, and Just Vegg’N. They are packed with nutritious, whole-food ingredients like oatmeal, apples, carrots, ground flaxseed, and sweet potato.